influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/hdfsEventSource.md

 withKrbServicePrincipalName(krbServicePrincipalName)
 ```

-KrbServicePrincipalName is the principal name of Kerberos service
-It must be set if either ccache or keytab is used.
+"KrbServicePrincipalName is the principal name of Kerberos service\nIt must be set if either ccache or keytab is used."

 ### fn withKrbUsername